-Gabby Petito's financé Brian Laundrie flooded with comments on Instagram about 22-year-old's disappearance
+Gabby Petito's fiancé Brian Laundrie flooded with comments on Instagram about 22-year-old's disappearance

 The fiancé of Gabby Petito, a 22-year-old woman reported missing on Sept.
 11, has been inundated with comments about the young woman's disappearance on his public Instagram profile.

-Brian Laundrie, 23, has not been charged with a crime, but he is now considered a person of interest in the case, according to the North Port Police Department.
-Police in his hometown of North Port, Fla., told Fox News Tuesday they want to speak with him about the case.
+Brian Laundrie, 23, has not been charged with a crime, but he is now considered a person of interest in the case, according to police in his hometown of North Port, Florida.
+North Port police told Fox News Tuesday they want to speak with him about the case.

 "Where is she?
 Please tell her family," reads one comment with more than 1,700 likes on Laundrie's last photo posted to Instagram.